zackwong1995/BlockChina_Final-Project/README.md

  <div align="left">

 ### Sub-Period: Jan 2017- June 2017
 In the regression results from January to June 2017, the p-value is very close to 0 and the x1 coefficient is 34.28615.
 Explain that for every 1 unit increase in the index, the price will rise by $34.28615.
-Since this index was weighted averaged by Google, the actual bitcoin search volume is much larger than this value.
+Since this index was a weighted average figure, the actual Bitcoin search volume is much larger than this value.
 Therefore, if the search volume is converted into an absolute value, the coefficient will show a more intuitive result.
-However, this regression can still conclude that the search index has a significant impact on the Bitcoin price.
+However, the result here can still conclude that the search index has a significant impact on the Bitcoin price.

 <div/>